Arthur Dobbs: Personal life

-Dobbs had married in 1720 Anne, daughter and heir of Captain Osborne of Timahoe, Ireland, and the widow of Captain Norbury.
+Dobbs had married in 1720 Anne, daughter and heir of Captain John Osborne of Timahoe, Ireland, and the widow of Captain Norbury.
 They had three sons and a daughter.
 In 1762, Dobbs, then seventy-three, married fifteen-year-old Justina Davis at St. Philip's Church, Brunswick Town.
 A few months later he had a stroke and was reliant on a wheelchair.
 In the fall of 1763 he attended a conference of Southern governors and Indian tribes in Augusta, Georgia, which resulted in the Treaty of Augusta.
 In 1764 he look a leave of absence to return to England, and Tryon arrived as lieutenant-governor to fill his place.
 Dobbs later decided to retire and return to Ireland, but while packing, had a fatal seizure on 28 March 1765, just two weeks before he was to depart.
 He was buried at St. Philip's Church, where no sign of his grave remains.